Firebase Demo:

 /storage/emulated/0/Android/data/edu.mit.appinventor.aicompanion3/files/myimage1.png

-Note: (something changed ?) the above blocks are showing an absolute path to the file for PostFile.
+Note: (something changed ?) the above blocks are showing a full path to the file for PostFile.
 It may be that you need a full path, e.g to include "file://" before the rest of the path shown if you get an error 1104 showing up.

 Returns: